 So having gone to bed quite early last night, I ended up chatting to Alison and Liz on the internet.
 And then, having dozed in and out of sleep for hours, it was midnight when I switched off the radio and finally settled down for the night.

 I had quite a few trips down the corridor, what with one thing and another, but was wide awake by about 06:30, having been off to Stoke on Trent during the night.
 I’d bought a Land Rover chassis-cab with a crane or winch on the back.
 It was in good condition but a little scabby but down in the scrapyard we discovered two perfect doors (although of a slightly different colour) so we bought them and fitted them.
 The next task, as my friend explained to me, was the rear valance and he sorted out his angle grinder and wire brush to de-rust it so that we could paint it over.
-His daughter came over for a chat too, which was very nice because it’s been a good few weeks since she’s appeared in one of my nocturnal rambles.
+Zero came over for a chat too, which was very nice because it’s been a good few weeks since she’s appeared in one of my nocturnal rambles.

 After breakfast I started to organise myself.
 I sorted out all of the washing into piles that will either go back home or come with me to Belgium, and then I sorted out the paperwork.
 I made an appointment with my doctor as I have some paperwork that she needs to see and I need a form signing.
 That’s for Thursday morning.

 Once I’d organised that, I went off out and about.

 first stop was the garage.
 It’s time for Caliburn’s Controle Technique on Thursday afternoon, so I’ve booked him in for a service and a visual check to make sure that there’s nothing about to drop off on the road.

 The bank was next.
 There’s an important bill to pay and if I don’t pay it soon I’ll be transported for life or something so that was urgent.
 And then I went to the Intermarché for a bit of shopping.